polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 title: "Part 4 - Use external accounts"
 ---

 In this tutorial, we do not show how to create accounts using this `api` although it's possible.
 The reason is simple, we do not want to encourage developers to manage accounts in the browser.
 DNS attacks, phishing, and other common attacks put users at risk.
 If the use case of the DApp allows it, we suggest using injected accounts instead.
 Users will create and manage their accounts externally to the DApp, we will simply use these accounts if the user accepts it.
-In this part, we will show you how to show external accounts' balances and send a transaction.
+In this part, we will show you how to access external accounts' balances and send transactions from these accounts.

 ## 4.1 Get Polkadot-js extension